 Basic Science (20 credits)

-To provide fundamental knowledge in the natural sciences necessary for engineering, students in the Department of Civil Engineering are required to take courses in Physics, Chemistry and Materials Science.
+To provide fundamental knowledge in the natural sciences necessary for engineering, students in the department are required to take courses in Physics, Chemistry and Materials Science.
 In addition to the required courses, students must take a natural science (N) course of their choosing.
-We recommend either 270.220 Dynamic Earth or 270.205 Introduction to GIS and Geospatial Analysis.
+We recommend 270.220 Dynamic Earth.
 In lieu of taking Physics I, students may take 530.103 Introduction to Mechanics I and 530.104 Introduction to Mechanics II from the Department of Mechanical Engineering.
 If students choose the Mechanics I/II option, we recommend that Physics I Lab be taken in the fall semester, freshman year (Physics I Lab times tend to conflict with other required courses in spring semester).

 Mathematics (16 credits)